realm/realm-studio/src/services/schema-export/README.md

 # TODO
-- Add tests (for JS and Swift generators)
 - Add comment to generated files that linkingObjects and       default values are not represented in the models.
 - Add CS generator
 - Add ObjC generator